-Belgium Hong Kong Ireland Belgium is a relatively small country in the heart of Europe, with an open, international and competitive economy.
-According to the 2020 KOF Globalisation Index which measures the openness of a country by assessing the economic, political and social dimensions of globalisation, Belgium is the 3rd most globalised country in the world.
+Belgium is a relatively small country in the heart of Europe, with an open, international and competitive economy.
+According to the 2021 KOF Globalisation Index which measures the openness of a country by assessing the economic, political and social dimensions of globalisation, Belgium is the 3rd most globalised country in the world.

 The stable political and economic environment in Belgium creates a reliable place to do business.
-Many multinational enterprises base their operations in Belgium, for instance by means of a European or regional headquarter, a shared service centre, a customer care centre, a distribution and logistics centre or an R&amp;D facility.
+Many multinational enterprises base their operations in Belgium, for instance by means of a European or regional headquarter, a shared service centre, a customer care centre, a distribution and logistics centre or an R&D facility.

 Belgium also hosts the EU, NATO and other international organisations.
 This ensures a strong presence of lobby groups, diplomats and press.

 Hong Kong is an autonomous region of the People's Republic of China.
 It has its own currency, political, and legal systems.
 This has allowed the city to continue to flourish as an international business city whilst enjoying the benefits of unrivalled access to opportunities in Mainland China.

 Hong Kong has been recognised as one of the world's most competitive economies.
-The International Institute for Management Development (IMD) World Competitive Yearbook 2020 ranked Hong Kong 5th out of 63 economies.
+The International Institute for Management Development (IMD) World Competitive Yearbook 2022 ranked Hong Kong 5th out of 63 economies.

 The ranking reflects the consistent strides Hong Kong has made in building a favourable business environment.
 IMD assessed the economy across four competitiveness factors; economic performance, government efficiency, business efficiency and infrastructure.
-Among various sub-factors, Hong Kong is ranked top globally in 'Business legislation'.
-Within the 'Institutional framework' sub-factor, Hong Kong ranked 1st in the indicators 'Legal and regulatory framework' and 'Exchange rate stability'.
-These top of the world rankings re-affirm Hong Kong's institutional strengths, particularly in legal and money affairs.
+Among various subfactors, Hong Kong is ranked top globally in 'Technological framework' and ranked 2nd globally in 'Training & education'.

+Hong Kong has been remarkably successful in managing the social and economic consequences of the Covid-19 pandemic by leveraging extensive government fiscal reserves, efficient bureaucracies, and a high degree of social cohesion and resilience.

 Ireland has succeeded in attracting some of the world's largest companies to establish operations here.
 This includes some of the largest companies in the global technology, pharmaceutical, biosciences, manufacturing and financial services industries.

-They are in Ireland because Ireland delivers: low corporate tax rate - corporation tax rate on trading profits is 12.5% and the regime does not breach EU or OECD harmful tax competition criteria; regulatory, economic and period infrastructure of a highly developed OECD jurisdiction; benefits of EU membership and of being the only English-speaking jurisdiction, with a legal system that is broadly similar to the US and the UK systems; refundable tax credit for research and development activity and other incentives; and extensive and expanding double tax treaty network, with 74 countries, including the US, UK, China and Japan.
+They are in Ireland because Ireland delivers:

+- low corporate tax rate corporation tax rate on trading profits is 12.5% and the regime does not breach EU or OECD harmful tax competition criteria; - regulatory, economic and period infrastructure of a highly developed OECD jurisdiction; - benefits of EU membership and of being the only English-speaking jurisdiction in the Eurozone; - common law jurisdiction, with a legal system that is broadly similar to the US and the UK systems; - refundable tax credit for research and development activity and other incentives; and - extensive and expanding double tax treaty network, with 74 countries, including the US, UK, China and Japan.